which died at the Oval

 ashes taken to Australia.'"

 Roughly biennial (18 months and 30 months alternating gaps due to the differing seasons between the two countries) Test Cricket contest between England and Australia, competed over a series of five matches.
 The 2013 series ended with England retaining the Ashes 3 matches to none, the other two being draws.
-The next Ashes series of 2013–14 started in November, only 3 months after the end of the 2013 series, and was won by Australia in a 5-0 whitewash.
+The next Ashes series of 201314 started in November, only 3 months after the end of the 2013 series, and was won by Australia in a 5-0 whitewash.
 This was a deliberate decision to reset the cycle, since Ashes series held in Australia had immediately preceded the Cricket World Cup.
-The traditional intervals will return after the 2015 series in England.
+The traditional intervals returned after the 2015 series in England, which the home nation won before Australia went on to win the next two Ashes series.

 Started in 1882 after England lost their first match on an English ground to the Aussies.
 A paper printed a satirical obituary for English cricket, declaring that its 'ashes' would be "taken to Australia".
 England captain the Hon.
 Ivo Bligh promised to "regain the ashes" on the next English tour to Australia.
 When England won, Bligh's (Australian) fiancee presented him with a small engraved urn containing the literal ash of a burnt wooden bail, part of one of the wickets used in the game.